wing5wong/artisan-whs-static/source/_news/2020-03-09_second-hand-clothing-store-opens-on-victoria-avenue-whanganui.md

 show_in_slider: false
 date: 2020-03-09T01:58:22.287Z
 ---
-Volunteering at a pop-up clothing shop at Whanganui Women's Refuge inspired Libby Bracegirdle to think about opening her own, fulltime second-hand boutique.
+Volunteering at a pop-up clothing shop at Whanganui Women's Refuge inspired former WHS student Libby Bracegirdle to think about opening her own, fulltime second-hand boutique.

 Now, two years later, the doors are set to open at Recycle the Label, at 181a Victoria Ave.